dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

 ## [SQL Server Container](#tab/sql-container)

+Replace the contents of the Program.cs file in the AspireSQL.AppHost project with the following code:

 :::code language="csharp" source="snippets/tutorial/aspiresqldeploycontainer/AspireSql.AppHost/Program.cs":::

 The preceding code adds a SQL Server Container resource to your app and configures a connection to a database called `sqldata`.
 This configuration also ensures that tools such as the Azure Developer CLI or Visual Studio create a containerized SQL Server instance during the deployment process.